graziano-giuliani/CHyM-roff/grid/Readme.md

 is the following:

 1. Read all input datasets:
     1. The *gridfile.nc* created above
     2. The *HydroSheds_15s.nc* created above
     3. The *maskfile.nc* created above
     4. The *HydroRIVERS_v10.shp* or the clipped down file created above.
 2. Loop over the gridcell of the coarse destination grid and for all the selected ($mask == 2$) points falling in the polygon enclosed by the gridcell compute the "high" ($50$ percentile) and "low" ($10$ percentile) values.
 3. Select one value or the other if the gridcell intersects a river basin as defined by the shapefile vectors simplified to a target resolution.
 4. Write the final (hopefully still) conditioned coarse DEM file.

 Once this is done, the input files for the CHyM preproc are ready:

-  * gridfile.nc : File containing the grid geolocation informations
+  * *gridfile.nc* : File containing the grid geolocation informations
-  * maskfile.nc : CHyM land sea mask
+  * *maskfile.nc* : CHyM land sea mask
-  * landfile.nc : Land use categories
+  * *landfile.nc* : Land use categories
-  * demfile.nc : Conditioned Digital elevation model topography
+  * *demfile.nc* : Conditioned Digital elevation model topography
+  * *rivernet.nc* : OPTIONAL AND CURRENTLY NOT USED

 Proceed!